1952 United States men's Olympic basketball team

 The 1952 United States men's Olympic basketball team competed in the 1952 Summer Olympics in Helsinki, Finland from July 14 to August 2, 1952.
 Warren Womble was the team's head coach, and Phog Allen was the team's main assistant coach.
 The team won its third straight Summer Olympics basketball gold medal.

+Olympic Trials

+The Olympic Trials were held at the end of March in Kansas City and New York.
+The collegiate side of the Olympic Trials bracket included the NAIA, NIT, and NCAA champions as well as the NCAA runner-up.
+The post-collegiate amateur bracket contained the four semi-finalists from the 1952 AAU basketball tournament.

 Roster

 The team consisted of 14 members.
 It included five members of the Amateur Athletic Union's Peoria Caterpillars team and two Phillips 66ers.
-The team also featured seven players from the National Champion 1951–52 Kansas Jayhawks men's basketball team, as well as their coach Phog Allen, who served as assistant on the team.
+The team also featured seven players from the national champion 1951–52 Kansas Jayhawks men's basketball team, as well as their coach Phog Allen, who served as assistant on the team.

-1952 Team USA match ups
+1952 Team USA matches

 Final match up versus USSR

-The final match up game was a very low scoring game.
-After only ten minutes, Team USA led 4–3.
-After USSR took a lead in the third quarter, Team USA began to display their offense by shooting well.
-Team USA won the game by 11 points.
+The final match up game was a very low scoring game, as the USSR successfully utilized a low block and time wasting.
+After ten minutes, Team USA only led 4–3.
+After the USSR took a lead in the third quarter, Team USA began to display their offense by shooting well, ultimately winning the game by 11 points.
 Lovellette scored nine points, while Kurland scored eight points.